thinktandem/thinktandem.io/src/content/articles/lando-platform-workflow.md

 # Go into the repo
 cd /path/to/my/github/repo

-# Checkout master and get the latest and greatest
+# Checkout master and retrieve the latest and greatest
 git checkout master
 git pull origin master

 # Spin up a well named topic branch eg ISSUE_NUMBER-DESCRIPTION
-git checkout -b 1-fixes-that-thing
+git checkout -b 123-fixes-that-thing
 ```

 ### 2. Do the dev, commit and push the codes